akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 ![image](../img/dummy.png)

-Structure Filters: this part allows you to define the structure of the exported file, namely its columns: you will have to specify a Channel and one or more locales to export (required fields).
+Structure Filters: this part allows you to define the structure of the exported file, namely its columns: you will have to specify a channel and one or more locales to export (required fields).
 The last field `Attributes` will allow you to select the attributes to be used as file columns.

 Data Filters: this part allows you to filter your data on several product and system information such as the family, category, status, completeness or even insert a list of SKUs, you can also add new attributes to use them to filter your data.